Troubleshooting

 What you seeFeatures are locked and no trial ever started.

-What it meansShipped builds have no self-serve local trial — a machine with no signed license is Unlicensed.
+What it meansShipped builds have no self-serve local trial.
+A machine with no signed license is Unlicensed.

 What to do nextRequest an issued trial or paid license.
 See Licensing model.